Makati Shangri-La, Manila | |

 The hotel was designed by Kanko Kikaku Sekkeisha, Yozo Shibata & Association (Tokyo) & G. Formoso & Partners (Manila),[13] both companies of which have designed multiple Shangri-La properties.
 During the 2002 renovations, General Manager Richard Riley directed and designed the amenities.
 The design team included specialists from the US, Hong Kong, Singapore and Tokyo, including Bilky Llinas, Leese Robertson Freeman Ltd., Warner Wong, Wilson Associates, BUZdesign, Adam Tihany, and Alan Chang.[6]

-The hotel has 696 rooms in 8 types, including 46 Deluxe Suites, 3 Specialty Suites overlooking Ayala Avenue,[14] and 1 Presidential Suite, which measures 312 square meters (3,360 sq ft).
+The hotel had 696 rooms in 8 types, including 46 Deluxe Suites and 3 Specialty Suites that overlooked Ayala Avenue,[14] and 1 Presidential Suite, which measures 312 square meters (3,360 sq ft).

-Makati Shangri-La has six restaurants and bars.
-It also has an in-house deli bakery "Sinfully Circles by Makati Shangri-La".
+Makati Shangri-La had six restaurants and bars.
+It also had an in-house deli bakery called "Sinfully Circles by Makati Shangri-La".

 Past the grand staircase at the lobby is Lobby Lounge.
 The venue was noted in 2013 for leading a popular phenomenon in Manila for people to drink British afternoon tea in the summertime.[15]

-The hotel's other outlets includes the Japanese restaurant Inagiku, Circles Event Cafe, an all-day dining restaurant, Shang Palace, Shangri-La's brand of Cantonese cuisine restaurant, Sage Bespoke Grill (formerly Red), the hotel's Pool Bar located at the fourth level, and Sage Bar formerly Conway's, the hotel bar.[17]
+The hotel's other outlets included the Japanese restaurant Inagiku, Circles Event Cafe (an all-day dining restaurant), Shang Palace (Shangri-La's brand of Cantonese cuisine restaurant), Sage Bespoke Grill (formerly Red; the hotel's Pool Bar located at the fourth level), and Sage Bar (the hotel bar; previously known as Conway's).[17]

-The hotel has multiple ballrooms and event spaces, and continues to add more, including the Isabela, named after Spain's Queen Isabela, in November 2013.
-The Isabela includes works of art by Filipino painter RH Lascano, and is designed by Hong Kong-based LRF Design.[18]
-The Makati Shangri-La was also the home to the ABS-CBN Ball (formerly called Star Magic Ball), an annual red carpet event featuring ABS-CBN artists, in which the ball itself was held in the Rizal Ballroom.
+The hotel had multiple ballrooms and event spaces, and added more throughout its operation, including the Isabela, named after Spain's Queen Isabella, in November 2013.
+The Isabela included works of art by Filipino painter RH Lascano, and was designed by Hong Kong-based LRF Design.[18]
+The Makati Shangri-La was also the venue of the Star Magic Ball, an annual red carpet event that featured ABS-CBN artists.
+Later called the ABS-CBN Ball, it was held in the Rizal Ballroom.